Residential Tenancies Act review

 Consumer Protection reserves the right to delete any content that could be regarded as racially vilifying, derogatory or defamatory to an individual or an organisation.

-A summary of feedback will be released publicly after the consultation period has closed.
+A summary of feedback will be released publicly following approval by the Minister.

 Enquiries can be made by calling the Consumer Protection Advice Line on 1300 304 054 or by email.